paypal/gorealis/docs/getting-started.md

 # Cleaning up

-To stop the jobs we've launched, we can need to send a job kill request to Aurora.
+To stop the jobs we've launched, we need to send a job kill request to Aurora.
-It should be noted that although we can't create jobs using a custom executor using the default Aurora client, we can use the default Aurora client to kill them.
-In addition, we can use gorealis perform the clean up as well.
+It should be noted that although we can't create jobs using a custom executor using the default Aurora client, we ~can~ use the default Aurora client to kill them.
+Additionally, we can use gorealis perform the clean up as well.

 ## Using the Default Client